A full design case study is available on request

 Users can explore and navigate through these zones with an editorial approach, utilizing live camera support for visual content.
 Specific shades, such as best-sellers or new arrivals, are displayed for each application zone, and filtering occurs while the live view is active.

-Explorations includes additional features such as, favorite products, product scanner to access tutorials, a user product library and a browsing experience based on user routines and preferences.
+Explorations include additional features such as favorite products, a product scanner for accessing tutorials, a user product library, and a browsing experience tailored to user routines and preferences.

-These features could enhance retention, but they require evaluative research to assess their impact versus effort.
+These features have the potential to enhance user retention but might require evaluative research to measure their impact relative to the effort involved.

-Product scanning — Access exclusive content like tutorials on products user owns.
+Product scanning — Accessing exclusive content, such as like tutorials for products user owns

 A proof of concept that made it in production